Hamilton, New Zealand: Economy

+Hamilton has a modelled gross domestic product (GDP) of $8,041 million in the year to March 2024, 4.4% of New Zealand's national GDP.
+The GDP per capita was $94,871, the third-highest of all territorial authorities (behind Wellington City and the South Taranaki District).

 Education and research are important to the city—Hamilton is home to two institutes of higher education, the University of Waikato and the Waikato Institute of Technology (Wintec).
 Research at the Ruakura research centres have been responsible for much of New Zealand's innovation in agriculture.
 Hamilton's main revenue source is the dairy industry, due to its location in the centre of New Zealand's largest dairying area.

 Hamilton annually hosts the National Agricultural Fieldays at Mystery Creek, the southern hemisphere's biggest agricultural trade exhibition.
 Mystery Creek is the country's largest event centre and hosts other events of national importance, such as Parachute Christian Music Festival, the National Car Show and the National Boat Show.

 Manufacturing and retail are also important to the local economy, as is the provision of health services through the Waikato Hospital.
 The city is home to New Zealand's largest aircraft manufacturer, Pacific Aerospace, which manufactured its 1,000th aircraft in August 2009, and previously Micro Aviation NZ which manufactured and exported high-quality microlight aircraft.
 It also has its largest concentration of trailer-boat manufacturers such as Buccaneer.
 Hamilton is also the home of Gallagher Group Ltd, a manufacturer and exporter of electric fencing and security systems.
 Employing 600 people Gallagher has been doing business in Hamilton since 1938.
 Hamilton is also home to Vickers Aircraft Company, a startup aircraft manufacturer making a carbon fibre amphibious aircraft called the Wave.